 SL

-The strategy doesn't use a stop loss by default, but it can be easily added, as shown in the study above.
+The strategy doesn't use a hard stop loss by default.
 Protection against a significant price change of a single stock affecting the entire portfolio is provided by the Exit Rule.
 This rule acts as a Trailing Stop.
 Additionally, the strategy includes diversification with 20 parallel positions by default.
 We also recommend diversifying strategies within the strategy portfolio.

 Market regime

-The strategy has been tested in all major market regimes and includes filters implemented based on this testing.
+The strategy was tested in all basic market regimes and includes filters implemented based on this.

 Trading costs

-The backtests took into account trading costs and slippage that occurred on a real account in our tests for the broker Alpaca (detailed study).
+The backtests took into account trading costs and slippage that occurred on a real account in our tests for the broker Alpaca (read more here).
 With a diversified stock and strategy portfolio, transaction costs can determine your profit or loss, so take the time to thoroughly test and choose a broker.

 Robustness

-The robustness was examined by conducting a very large number of stock transactions for the period from 1994 to October 2024 for the S&P500 indices (2,929 transactions with Max Open Positions 100), Russel1000 (6,023 transactions with Max Open Positions 200), and Nasdaq100 (1,028 transactions with Max Open Positions 50).
+The robustness was examined by conducting a very large number of stock transactions for the period from 1994 to February 2025 for the S&P 500 indices (3,043 transactions with Max Open Positions 100), Russell 1000 (5,473 transactions with Max Open Positions 200), and Nasdaq 100 (660 transactions with Max Open Positions 50).
 The study was conducted using %MM to capture comparable parameters.

 The results are as follows: